 The Demiboy pride flag was created in 2015 by the Tumblr user Transrants.
 While Transrants did not explicitly explain the colors, the demiboy community who identify with the flag have assigned meaning to them.
 The flag features four colors, blue represents manhood/masculinity, white represents non-binary or agender, and the shades of grey represents the grey areas and partial connections to other genders than the binary concepts of gender (male or female).

 A demiboy, also referred to as demiguy, demiman, demimale, or demidude, is a person who identifies with the concept of masculinity.

 The Straight Ally flag is using the black-white "colors" of the heterosexual flag as a field, it adds a large rainbow colored "A" (for "Ally") to indicate straight support for the Gay Pride/Equal Marriage movement.

 A straight ally or heterosexual ally is a heterosexual and/or cisgender person who supports equal civil rights, gender equality, LGBT social movements, and challenges homophobia, biphobia and transphobia.
 A straight ally believes that LGBT people face discrimination and thus are socially and economically disadvantaged.

-Find out how Volvo Group works with Diversity and Inclusion.
+Find out how Volvo Group works with Diversity & Inclusion – stories from the organization.